Frequently Asked Questions

 How long have you been in business?

-I have been photographing professionally since October 1, 1995.
+I have been photographing professionally for nearly a quarter of a century.
+My first paid job photographing was on October 1, 1995.
 I captured my first wedding in 2005 and began doing business as Jason Kaczorowski Photography in 2007.
 I incorporated my business in 2009 to Jason Kaczorowski Events Incorporated in the state of Illinois and made wedding photography my full-time career.
-I’ve since captured over 500 weddings and shot hundreds of thousands of photos in the greatest destinations throughout the world.
+I’ve since captured over 650 weddings and shot hundreds of thousands of photos in the greatest destinations throughout the world.

 Can you provide any references?